 - What to obturate with and why?

 I still use the lateral condensation technique taught as an undergraduate all those years ago!!
 GP and AH+ with finger spreaders do the job just fine!
 I am not a fan of thermoplasticised GP with carriers – they make re-treatment quite challenging.

-Fourth canals (aka MB2, MBA), especially in upper 6s and 7s are more common than many think (over 90%)…so therefore assume one is there and if you don’t find one, specialist referral is recommended.
+Fourth canals (aka MB2, MBA), especially in upper 6s and 7s are more common than many think (over 90%)…so, therefore, assume one is there, and if you don’t find one, a specialist referral is recommended.